 You can fight an insurance company over a totaled car’s value by sending the insurer a counteroffer along with evidence justifying your car’s value.
 If the insurance company does not raise its offer, you can contact your state’s insurance regulator, seek arbitration, or file a lawsuit.
-However, it’s important to remember that insurance companies are only required to pay a car’s actual cash value (ACV), not the cost of a replacement car or the original price you paid for the vehicle.

 Car insurance companies and state laws determine when a car is declared a total loss, so it is unlikely that you will be able to keep your insurer from totaling the car if they deem it necessary.
 But you can negotiate with your insurance company if you think the amount they propose the car is worth is less than the car's ACV.